Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Introduction

-To provide a systematic development of the theory, we compute the RIXS spectra of the effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ model first using the $1/S$ interacting spin wave theory and then using SBMFT.
-We examine how the frustration parameters influence the single magnon dispersion and the RIXS spectra of the two-spin, the four-spin, and the six-spin correlations.
+We investigate the origin of the satellite intensity features above the single-magnon dispersion in the $L_3$-edge RIXS spectra of a square-lattice antiferromagnet.
+Motivated by the effective $\tilde{J}_1$–$\tilde{J}_2$–$\tilde{J}_3$ Heisenberg spin model of cuprates, we investigate the implications of fusing the effects of spin fluctuations within the N\'eel order and RVB fluctuations in a square lattice geometry~\cite{doi:10.1073/pnas.0703293104}.
+To provide a systematic development of the theory, we first compute the RIXS spectra of this Hamiltonian using the $1/S$-interacting spin wave theory and then using SBMFT.
 Our theoretical analysis considers multi-spin-flip excitations, their possible coherent bound-state configurations, and the contribution of fluctuating RVB configurations to account for a diverse set of $L$-edge magnetic RIXS spectrum features.
+Within the context of interacting spin wave theory, we examine how the frustration parameters influence the single magnon dispersion and the RIXS spectra of the two-spin, the four-spin, and the six-spin correlations.
+The two-spin correlation RIXS spectra show sharp single-magnon peaks which is consistent with spin-wave dispersion, which are suppressed by $J_2,J_3$ but become more pronounced at the $M$ point as $J_c$ increases.
+The four-spin correlation RIXS spectra exhibit characteristic two-magnon features, which become softened and broadened upon incorporating magnon-magnon interactions.
+The six-spin correlation spectra exhibit broad features at high energies, reflecting contributions from three-magnon response.
 Within the SBMFT approach, we propose a RIXS mechanism involving fluctuating RVB bond spin-flipping processes.
 We investigate the mean-field two-spinon and four-spinon RIXS responses.
-Our calculations show that the spin correlation spectrum computed to a higher order in UCL expansion of the magnon response can be captured via a mean-field spinon response in the first order of UCL.
-Based on our calculations, we can conclude that the satellite intensity near the single-magnon dispersion can originate both from three-magnon processes and condensed spinons.
-Our results indicate that the spectroscopic satellite intensity signal is a manifestation of quantum fluctuations, quantum entanglement, and the Higgs mechanism.
+Based on our calculations, we find that the spin correlation spectrum computed to a higher order UCL expansion of the magnon response can be captured via a mean-field spinon response in the first order of UCL.
+One of the most important conclusions of our investigation is the following.
+The satellite intensity feature can originate from the dual effects of both one-to-three magnon hybridization and condensed spinons arising from RVB fluctuations.
+While spin wave theory can capture the effects of magnon hybridization, the insight that condensed spinons may also have a visible experimental role to play can only be understood within the context of a SBMFT formalism.
+This conceptual viewpoint provides a physically appealing perspective on how nonlocal entangled spinon processes can be encoded in the complex multimagnon dynamics observed in RIXS experiments.
+Additionally, our findings highlight the role of quantum fluctuations, entanglement, and Higgs mechanism which shape the RIXS spectra beyond the conventional magnonic interpretations.